-The Four Hybrid Models for the Future Workplace
+The Four Hybrid Workplace Models for the Future of Work

 A guide on adapting to the new hybrid workplace